Second World War II-era bomb found in Hong Kong in a week

 The discovery of the unexploded ordnance prompted police to close several roads and cordon off the area in the busy Wan Chai neighborhood, with shops shuttered and nearby walkways sealed off as disposal experts examined the device.

-Police said about 4,000 people have been evacuated from the Wan Chai area.
+Police said about 4,000 people were evacuated from the immediate area during the operation.

 Police said some cross-harbor ferry services were also suspended.